Rambagaria/Yolov8_Food_Classification/README.md

 - Ingredient utilization
 - Culinary exploration

-## 🎯 Project Goals
+## 📌 Aim of the Project

-- ✅ Train a **multi-label classifier** to detect and localize multiple ingredients from a single food image.
-- ✅ Build a **recipe retrieval engine** that automatically maps the detected ingredients to relevant recipes, minimizing the need for user input.
+This project aims to develop a two-stage intelligent system that transforms the way users interact with recipes and meal planning.

+## 2 Stage Pipeline

+### 🔍 Stage 1: Accurate Ingredient Detection
+Leverage Yolov8 to accurately identify multiple individual ingredients present in food images.

+### 📖 Stage 2: Contextual Recipe Recommendation
+Utilize the detected ingredients to retrieve contextually relevant and accessible recipes from comprehensive recipe databases using TF-IDF + T5 for recipe recommendation

 ## 📦 Features